How To Add Charts And Graphs To WordPress

 You can also activate the plugin in the Plugins page …

-You can get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library in the dashboard menu …
+You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in the admin menu …

-Plugin Configuration
+Visualizer Plugin Configuration

-To add a chart or graph to the library, click on the Add New button …
+To add a graph or chart to the plugin’s library, click on Add New …

-Select the graph or chart type you would like to create and click on the ‘Next’ button …
+Select the chart or graph type you would like to create and click on the ‘Next’ button …

-The graph/chart type will open up in a lightbox.
+Your graph/chart type will pop up in a lightbox.

-The next step is to upload a CSV file with the data you want your chart or graph to be populated with …
+The next step is to upload a CSV file with all the data you want your chart or graph to be populated with …

-- Your first row contains your column headings.
+- The first row includes the column headings.

-Once you have done this, select the data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.
+Next, select the data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.

 Upload CSV File From Computer

-To upload a CSV file from your hard drive select ‘From Computer‘ …
+To upload your CSV file from your hard drive select ‘From Computer‘ …

 Locate and select your data file and then click on ‘Open‘ …